-In research however there are some real benefits to having a mummified body rather than one buried without such preservation.
+In research, however, there are some real benefits to having a mummified body rather than one buried without such preservation.
 Burials without mummification may suffer intrusions from both humans and animals, and some bones may be damaged, or missing from the burial when found.
-By contrast, an mummy is preserved, (providing no tomb robbers have disturbed the remains) and the skeleton is as complete as it was in the life of the individual.
+By contrast, a mummy is preserved (providing no tomb robbers have disturbed the remains) and the skeleton is as complete as it was in the life of the individual.
 Although the mummy cannot be unwrapped, the advance of technology and use of CT scanning removes this obstacle, meaning some sexing and ageing methods can be used.

 I suppose one of the best things about mummies from an osteological viewpoint is soft tissue preservation.
 There are times in studying remains where the absence of soft tissue really hinders you – such as trying to identify a disease like tuberculosis, where skeletal TB kills many before it affects the skeleton.
-There are some really interesting studiesp that have used tissue remains in canopic jars to detect pathological conditions that can not always be detected in dry bone!
+There are some really interesting studies that have used tissue remains in canopic jars to detect pathological conditions that cannot always be detected in dry bone!